moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/faq/technical.md

 Do you offer an object storage service ?

-Do you offer encryption on the object storage?
+Do you offer encryption on the object storage ?

-Is it possible to use the instance as a proxy?
+Is it possible to use the instance as a proxy ?

 Is it possible to use the instance to make illegal downloading ?